Resource-efficient Quantum Algorithms for Selected Hamiltonian Subspace Diagonalization: Methodology

 This ensures that the whole Hilbert space can still be explored while keeping the computational costs down.
 We implement a single time step ($t = 1$), however, we note that for some systems, i.e., those with several low-lying states that are very close in energy, $t = 1$ may not be sufficient to ensure the important configurations are collected.
 One approach could be to perform the QS(H)CI calculation for several time durations until the result converges.
 In this work, we determined that a single time step is sufficient; however, we cannot rule out the need for $t > 1$ for other molecules or problems.
 In practice, an integer of $r$ and $n_a$ are needed and hence they are both rounded up.

-Conceptionally, Equation~\ref{eq:qdrift_terms} and Equation~\ref{eq:qdrift_ourR} are equivalent when $r = 1/\epsilon$.
+Conceptionally, Equation~\ref{eq:qdrift_terms} and Equation~\ref{eq:qdrift_ourR} are equivalent when $r = \epsilon$.
 This equivalence is discussed, within the context of qDRIFT combined with SKQD, in the work of Piccinelli \etal \cite{piccinelli_quantum_2025}.
 Here, the algorithm presented is a special case of SKQD equivalent to when $d$, the Kylov subspace order, is equal to 2.
-As a result, the proof of the error bound in \cite{piccinelli_quantum_2025} holds.
+As a result, the proof of the error bound in \cite{piccinelli_quantum_2025}, which shows that the approximate Trotterization based on qDRIFT is sufficient to recover the ground state, holds.
 For conciseness, we direct the reader to Lemma A.1 of \cite{piccinelli_quantum_2025} for a detailed proof.

-We argue that this is sufficient for the QSCI-based approaches because we assume that the eigenvalue of interest is concentrated, I.e, it only has a small number of support vectors relative to the whole vector space.
+We argue that this is sufficient for the QSCI-based approaches because we assume that the eigenvalue of interest is concentrated, i.e, it only has a small number of support vectors relative to the whole vector space.
 In addition, the sampled bitstrings only need to represent the approximate molecular wavefunction (Equation~\ref{eq:prob_dist}).
 This is because the post-processing step will be performed several times with the aim of recovering the accuracy required.
 As a result, a less accurate Hamiltonian evolution is still sufficient to recover the {\it important} bitstrings.
 This is similar to what was seen by Sugisaki \etal who found that $t = 1$ was sufficiently accurate \cite{sugisaki_hamiltonian_2024} and by Piccinelli \etal \cite{piccinelli_quantum_2025} who also used a version of qDRIFT.
 If one wanted to accurately simulate the Hamiltonian evolution, for example, in QPE, then this AE would result in a large error and would be inappropriate.

+We also note that the scaling of the $\lambda$ parameter in Equation~\ref{eq:qdrift_ourN} and Equation~\ref{eq:qdrift_ourR} could make this approach intractable for larger problem sizes.
+We propose that this could be overcome via the qSWIFT \cite{nakaji_high-order_2024} and qSHIFT \cite{lee_qshift_2026} variations of qDRIFT which remove the dependence on $\lambda$.
+However, we leave this to future work.